 Jay Substation Project

-Vermont Electric Power Company (VELCO) and Vermont Electric Cooperative (VEC) are proposing to construct a substation west of Leavitt Circle in Jay, Vermont, to provide a redundant path and additional capacity to deliver power to the area.
-This is the first of several projects planned for northeastern Vermont.
-Within the next year, additional transmission upgrades will be proposed at existing utility sites in northern Vermont to completely meet the identified supply needs for present and forecasted demand.
+In 2011, VELCO and Vermont Electric Cooperative (VEC) proposed to construct a substation west of Leavitt Circle in Jay, Vermont, to provide a redundant path and additional capacity to deliver power to the Jay area.

-Vegetation and land contours screen the site from most public viewing locations, including views from the northern section of the Long Trail.
+VELCO's aesthetic consultant reviewed the preliminary design plans and performed a visual analysis of the areas of the proposed Project.
+The findings indicated that vegetation and land contours screen the site from most public viewing locations, including views from the northern section of the Long Trail.
 The Project will be most visible from Route 105, however, these views will be buffered by existing vegetation along the side of the road and by the lower elevation for the substation.
 The greatest visibility will be possible during times when leafy trees are bare.
-This visibility may be reduced by adding evergreen plantings within or along the edge of the existing vegetation.
-Since views from Jay Peak will be from distances over 3.5 miles away the proposed facility will not be a dominant feature in the landscape.
-Views of transmission infrastructure will increase from Leavitt Circle at the northern crossing of the transmission lines, however, landscape plantings will likely be able to successfully reduce this visibility.
+Views from Jay Peak will be from distances over 3.5 miles away from the proposed facility and will not be a dominant feature in the landscape.
+Views of transmission infrastructure will increase from Leavitt Circle at the northern crossing of the transmission lines, however, landscape plantings were able to successfully reduce this visibility.